Agoric/documentation/main/zoe/guide/contracts/treasury.md

 ### Roadmap

-#### Governance

-There are PRs in review to add a governance system, and part of that is making changes to the Treasury's parameters be managed by Governance.

- * Governance: designed, initial implementation under review
-* Split out AMM: we'd like to enable the treasury to work with already existing AMM pools for new collateral types.
-To do so, we need to ensure that the treasury won't be taken advantage of by illiquid pools.
  * Finer control over liquidation: we think liquidation should be sensitive to market depth and trade volumes.
  * Vaults in individual Vats: for better isolation and security, we want to put each vault in a separate vat.
  * Limits on RUN issued per collateral type: limiting the amount of RUN that can be issued for each collateral might blunt some attacks
+ * Adding new collateral types will be made subject to governance rather than being included in the creatorFacet.